fictionco/fiction/@apps/factor/docs/quickstart.md

 ## Overview

-If you're familiar with the basics of Javascript apps then starting a Factor app is straight-forward.
+If you're familiar with the basics of JavaScript apps then starting a Factor app is straight-forward.
 The goal is to get you up-and-running in **less than 3-minutes**.

 To add Factor to an existing project, all that is needed is to add `@factor/core` as a dependency in your `package.json` file.
 Doing this will install the CLI and all other libraries Factor needs.